-The local stew of Astorga not to be missed, but trekking to Foncebadon this morning and
+The local stew of Astorga not to be missed, staying to Foncebadon tonight and

-tomorrow will cross the pass where the statue of God Mercury used to
+tomorrow morning will cross the pass where the statue of God Mercury used to

 stand in Roman times.